McQuady, Kentucky

 McQuady is an unincorporated community in Breckinridge County, Kentucky, United States.
 McQuady is located at the junction of Kentucky Route 105 and Kentucky Route 261, 5.9 mi south-southwest of Hardinsburg.
 McQuady has a post office with ZIP code 40153.

 Its original name was "Jolly Station", for Nelson Jolly, a local landowner.
 It was named for the town's first postmaster, Anne McQuady.

-A line of the Louisville, Hardinsburg, & Western Railroad used to run through the town.
+A line of the Louisville, Hardinsburg, & Western Railroad running through the town was completed in 1890.
 It eventually became a branch of the Louisville, Henderson, & St. Louis Railroad.

+Soon after the completion of the railroad through town, Baptist residents founded Corinth Baptist church.

+In 1910, St. Mary of the Woods Roman Catholic church was moved into town.
+The church operated a high school from 1922 to 1932 and an elementary school from 1922 to 1967.
+The schools were staffed by Dominican Sisters of St. Catherine.